UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 <img src='/module3/vc-files.png' width="400px" alt="404 image"/>

 </center>

 Notes:

+What does exactly mean to "record the history of a project"?

 Instead of creating a new copy for each version of a file with an unwieldy name (as in the image),